uniflow-io/uniflow/docs/docs/adding-a-bridge-to-client.md

 ---
-title: Adding a bridge
+title: Adding a Bridge to Client
 ---

-A bridge is a specific implementation part of the running environment.
+A Bridge is a specific implementation part of the running environment.

 It will make a link between the implementation at bottom layer and the language representation used at top layer, when writing your rail on Uniflow.